RoronoaFilip/Spotify/README.md

 This is a Program that Streams Music.
 It consists of a `Server` and a `Client`.

 ## Server

-The `Server` is a Thread and can be started by calling the `start()` Method of a Thread created with an Instance of the `Server` Class.

-The `Server` accepts an Instance of a `Database` Interface, which in turn accepts the following four File Names as Strings:
+The `Server` accepts an Instance of the `CommandExecutor` Class and the `Database` Interface, which in turn accepts the following four File Names as Strings:

 - A File where the Users' Information is saved.
 - A File where the Playlists are saved.